AustinHackers/austinhackers.github.io/README.md

 navigate to [localhost:4000](http://localhost:4000) to view your changes.

 ### Commit changes, push branch to origin
-Once it's all done and tested, add the changes to your repo and push the branch up to origin:
+Once it's all done and tested, add the changes to your repository and push the branch up to origin:

 ```